LukeGall/MSci-Project/timed_mungo-tools/mungo/readme.md

-# Mungo
+# Timed Mungo

 This is a front-end tool used to statically check the order of method calls.
 It is implemented using the [JastAdd](http://jastadd.org/web/) framework and [ExtendJ](https://extendj.org/index.html) compiler.

 A typestate, or protocol file( .protocol) is defined and associated to a class, through an annotation.
 A protocol definition is described as a sequence of method calls, the order of which determines the validity of the protocol.
-The Mungo tool checks that the object instantiating the class performs method calls by following its declared typestate.
-If the typestate is violated, Mungo reports the errors.
+The Timed Mungo tool checks that the object instantiating the class performs method calls by following its declared typestate.
+If the typestate is violated, Timed Mungo reports the errors.

+Users can attach time constraints to method calls in typestate definitions.
+These time constraints are related to "clocks" which are attached to individual objects.
+Users can then progress time using "tsDelay(t)" which is used to progress time for the typing system.
+Timed Mungo will then ensure that method calls only occur at the prescribed timing constraints, if not a semantic error will be reported.

 ## Cloning this Project